 Virginia Bluebells is a spring flowering native erect perennial grows up to 2 feet high on hairless fleshy stems that sometimes branch.
 Stems are quite succulent and partly hollow.

-Leaves: The elliptical or egg shaped alternate leaves can also have a bluish appearance, have rounded tips, and are without hair and the uppers are usually stalkless while the lower leaves can be quite large up to 3 x 6 inches and may taper to a short winged stalk.
+Leaves: The elliptical or egg shaped alternate leaves can have a bluish appearance, have rounded tips, are without hair and the uppers are usually stalkless while the lower leaves can be quite large up to 3 x 6 inches and may taper to a short winged stalk.
 Margins are smooth, there is a pinnate vein pattern and the leaves have an overall soft floppy appearance.

 The inflorescence begins as a small, stalked, branched cluster (a cyme) at the the end of stems.
 The cluster elongates during fruiting.

-Flower buds can have a pink tinge and the trumpet shaped flowers are five-parted, up to an inch long, normally blue, but can be white as albinos occur within the Mertensia genus (example below), and are nodding on a hairless stalk.
+Flower buds can have a pink tinge; the trumpet shaped flowers are five-parted, up to an inch long, normally blue, but can be white as albinos occur within the Mertensia genus (example below), and are nodding on a hairless stalk.
 There are five white stamens with bluish-tan anthers, and a white style in the center.
 The calyx has five pointed teeth with rounded tips and the calyx tube and flower stalk take on a greenish-purple color.
 At the base of the flower cluster are small leaf-like bracts.

 Seed: Flowers mature to 4 dry dark brown to black, wrinkled nutlets.
 One side is mostly flat, the others rounded, tapered on one end to a point.
 Seeds need 60 days of cold stratification for germination.
 Best planted in the Fall.